peerkar/liferay-gsearch/README.md

 Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter).

 # 6 Installation <a name="Installation"></a>

-If you find the instructions insufficient or need more information, please leave a ticket and I'll do my best.
+__Quick Guide __

+This installs the basic functionality.
+If you're having problems or want to install all the features, see full instructions below.

+1) Download following jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest)

+* com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar
+* fi.soveltia.liferay.gsearch.core-api-VERSION.jar
+* fi.soveltia.liferay.gsearch.core-api-VERSION.jar
+* fi.soveltia.liferay.gsearch.core-impl-VERSION.jar
+* fi.soveltia.liferay.gsearch.query-VERSION.jar
+* fi.soveltia.liferay.gsearch.web-VERSION.jar

+2) Download the default configuration **fi.soveltia.liferay.gsearch.core.configuration.GSearchConfiguration.config** from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest) file and put it into osgi/configs.

+3) Do full reindex.

 __If you are updating the modules__:

 * Please remember to remove the older versions from osgi/modules and clean up osgi/state folder first.
 * Please check the configuration file for changes.
 Preferably put the sample configuration file in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest/) to the osgi/configs folder.

 ## Step 1 <a name="Installation_1"></a>

-### Overview

-1. Download and deploy relevant packages from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest)
-2. Put the default configuration from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest) file in osgi/configs
-3. Check that STANDARD search works.
-This checks that the custom adapter has been installed properly.
-If not, restart portal.
-4. Do full reindex and test that everything works

 ### Option 1 (The Easy Way)